 Revelation 6:1-18:24 the tribulation period

 Revelation 19:1-21 the second coming of Christ, coming with His church

 The premillennialism view sees Christ's return as preceded by a definite seven-year period of tribulation and followed by the millennium.
 Premillennialism (prior to great tribulation) and midtribulation (midpoint) views of the rapture tend to think of that event mainly as the escape provided for believers from the troubled world of the end times.
 Pretribulationism positions, in effect, two second comings of Christ, the first an invisible "secret rapture" (of Christians) before the tribulation, the second a return with the previously raptured saints to judge the wicked and inaugurate the millennium.

-Partial rapturism, another variant of pretribulationism, warns that only those in a sanctified state will be caught up before the tribulation; backsliders must endure the tribulation until the final coming of Christ (1Pet.
-1:6-7; cf. Matt.
-6:13; Luke 21:34-36; Rev. 3:10).
+Partial rapturism, another variant of pretribulationism, warns that only those in a sanctified state will be caught up before the tribulation; backsliders must endure the tribulation until the final coming of Christ (1Peter 1:6-7; cf. Matthew 6:13; Luke 21:34-36; Rev. 3:10).

 Suggestions For further Reading